alvarovitta/Cost-Management/Edit-3.4-Implementing-Azure-cost-management-policies.md

 <br />
 <br />

 Use policies to control the cost and to ensure appropriate governance and accountability of your organization's Azure resources.
-With *Azure Cost Management*, you can monitor your cloud spending, increase organizational accountability, and optimize cloud efficiency.
+Use *Azure Cost Management*, to monitor your cloud spending, increase organizational accountability, and optimize cloud efficiency.
 <br />
 <br />

 ## Guidance

-The table below illustrates the policies that you can use to control the cost of your Azure resources:
+The table below lists the policies you can use to control the cost of your Azure resources:

 |  Policy |  Description |
 | ---- | --- |